Orphan Pages: The Silent Indexing Killer

 The goal is not to link everything to everything.

-Orphans, Crawl Paths, and Systems Thinking
+Orphans, Crawl Paths, and Reindex Loops

-If indexing feels slow or unpredictable, the problem is often not content quality or links.
+Orphan pages rarely cause visible errors.
+They cause drag.
+If indexing feels slow or unpredictable, the problem is often not content quality or backlinks.
+It is pages that exist without belonging.